 Predominantly, the M&Ms have come from stores within two kilometres of home.
 I did not include broken M&Ms in the count unless there was enough of the broken M&M to make up most (75%) of a M&M.

-The data below is generated on-the-fly from the database to ensure the freshest possible results and compare them to what official ratios (note: the link now goes to Archive.org after the M&M’s site has been re-organized) should be (thanks Fluffysphere ).
+The data below is from the spreadsheet to ensure the freshest possible results and compare them to what official ratios (note: the link now goes to Archive.org after the M&M’s site has been re-organized) should be (thanks Fluffysphere ).

 Average number of M&Ms per package: